23+ Inspiring Influencer Marketing Statistics

 (Influencer Marketing Hub)

-14. Businesses that invest in influencer marketing enjoy over a 50% surge in revenue and leads.
+15. Businesses that invest in influencer marketing enjoy an over 50% surge in revenue and leads.

 B2B influencer marketing statistics show that companies that invest in this marketing strategy typically see a 54% increase in revenue and leads.
-There’s more — these businesses also enjoy approximately a 58% rise in overall brand awareness.
+These businesses also enjoy approximately a 58% rise in overall brand awareness.

 Influencer marketing success stats show that targeting micro-influencers with 10,000 to 50,000 followers is a much more effective practice than picking those with massively large followings.
 If an influencer has significantly more followers than the upper limit of a micro-influencer, you’re likely looking at a significantly lower rate of engagement as a result.
 So, choose your ‘marketing weapons’ wisely.